ConnectWithNoor/learning-genai/readme.md

      I want to make the reserveation
      Get me the train that goes from lahore to karachi and make the reservation for passanger Noor Muhammad with CNIC 123132.
   ```

+### 4 openai-embedding-similarity-vector

+- Directory contains the explanation of embeddings, similarity, vectors and vector database in ML.
+The directory has a `readme.md` file that contains all the important concepts.
+Also, the code snippets can also be found inside the directory.